” I feel like a citizen of Lake Ontario more than anywhere else…it was a huge part of my life” – Gord Downie

-Gord Downie is a singer, songwriter, and trustee of the Lake Ontario Waterkeeper (LOW).
+Gord Downie (1964-2017) was a singer, songwriter, and trustee of the Lake Ontario Waterkeeper (LOW).
 Gord’s partnership with LOW, which helped put a halt to the actions of a polluting cement company, underscores the importance of preserving and conserving our limited freshwater resources.
-Nearly 70% of the world’s freshwater is locked in ice, and most of the rest is in aquifers that we are draining much more quickly than the natural recharge rate.
+Nearly 70% of the world’s fresh water is locked in ice, and most of the rest is in aquifers that we are draining much more quickly than the natural recharge rate.
 Water scarcity affects one in three people on every continent of the globe.
-Gord is helping to protect water in his community.
+Gord helped to protect water in his community.

 Newspaper article courtesy of The Napanee Beaver:

 Courage music video courtesy of Universal Music and Peer Music